Mona Lisa Overdrive: Plot

 Taking place eight years after the events of Count Zero and fifteen years after Neuromancer, the story is formed from several interconnecting plot threads, and also features characters from Gibson's previous works (such as Molly Millions, the razor-fingered mercenary from Neuromancer).

-Thread one: concerns Mona, a teen prostitute who has a more-than-passing resemblance to famed Simstim superstar Angie Mitchell.
+Thread one: concerns Mona, a teen prostitute who has a more-than-passing resemblance to famed Simstim superstar Angie Mitchell (one of the characters featured in Count Zero).
 Mona is hired by shady individuals for a "gig" which later turns out to be part of a plot to abduct Angie.

-Thread two: focuses on a young Japanese girl named Kumiko, daughter of a Yakuza boss sent to London to keep her safe while her father engages in a gang war with other top Yakuza leaders.
+Thread two: focuses on a young half-Japanese girl named Kumiko Yanaka, daughter of a yakuza boss, who is sent to London to keep her safe while her father engages in a gang war with other top yakuza leaders.
 In London, she is cared for by one of her father's retainers, who is also a powerful member of the London Mob.
 She meets Molly Millions (having altered her appearance and now calling herself "Sally Shears", in order to conceal her identity from hostile parties who are implied to be pursuing her), who takes the girl under her wing.

 Thread three: follows a reclusive artist named Slick Henry, who lives in a place named Factory in the Dog Solitude; a large, poisoned expanse of deserted factories and dumps, probably in southern New Jersey.
 Slick Henry is a convicted car thief whose punishment consisted of having his short-term memory erased every five minutes, leading to continuous confusion and dissociation.
 Following the end of his sentence, he spends his days creating large robotic sculptures and periodically suffers episodes of time loss, returning to consciousness afterward with no memory of what he did during the blackout.
-He is hired by an acquaintance to look after the comatose "Count" (Bobby Newmark from the second novel, Count Zero, who has hooked himself into a super-capacity cyber-harddrive called an Aleph).
+He is coerced by an acquaintance to look after the comatose "Count" (Bobby Newmark, the titular character of Count Zero, who has hooked himself into a super-capacity cyber-bio hard drive called an Aleph).

-A theoretical "Aleph" would have the RAM capacity to literally contain all of reality, enough that a memory construct of a person would contain the complete personality of the individual and allow it to learn, grow and act independently.

-The final plotline follows Angela Mitchell, famous simstim star, and the girl from the second Sprawl novel Count Zero.
-Angie, thanks to brain manipulations by her father when she was a child, has always had the ability to access cyberspace directly (without a cyberspace deck), but drugs provided by her production company Sense/Net have severely impeded this ability.

-The plot culminates when Angie and Bobby "upload" their consciousness into the Aleph, on the verge of visiting an alien artificial intelligence apparently found on a planet orbiting Centauri.
-Mona takes Angie's place as a simstim star following forced cosmetic surgery to make Mona look identical to Angie.
+Thread four: follows Angie, who can access cyberspace directly without the use of any computer hardware thanks to brain alterations made by her father when she was a child.
+Her production company has provided her with drugs that severely impede this ability, but she decides to break her addiction as a means of reinvigorating her career.

+The four plotlines merge when Sally foils the abduction attempt and takes both Angie and Mona to Factory, where Angie and Bobby permanently upload their consciousnesses into the Aleph (now connected to the matrix) and leave their bodies to die.
+Having already undergone cosmetic surgery to make herself appear identical to Angie, Mona takes her place as a simstim star, while Sally gets her entire criminal past wiped out.
+The Aleph is on the verge of making contact with an alien artificial intelligence located near Alpha Centauri, detected by the matrix when it attained sentience at the end of Neuromancer.